A Distributed Intelligence Architecture for B5G Network Automation: Q-Learning for Cooperation ( )

 \textbf{Reward model. }Two aspects need to be accounted for in the design of the reward function $r_i$.
 First, each IA adjusts the number of CPUs aiming to reach the target utilization $u_T$.
 Hence, the closer an action brings the utilization to $u_T$ the higher the action shall be rewarded.
 Second, actions incurring in conflicts shall be penalized.
-As conflicts ultimately lead to the number of CPUs to remain unchanged after the attempted action, reward shall be minimized when utilization does not change after a CL iteration, according to the formula expressed below.
+As conflicts ultimately lead to the number of CPUs to remain unchanged after the attempted action (except for the privileged IA), all NIAs associated with the conflict will be penalized, according to the formula

-where $u^{\prime}_i$ is the updated utilization after executing action $a_{i,l}$, $K$ is a constant to shape the reward and $\delta$ is a constant to avoid singularities.
+where $u^{\prime}_i$ is the updated utilization after executing action $a_{i,l}$, $c$ is a flag to determine conflict, $K$ is a constant to shape the reward and $\delta$ is a constant to avoid singularities.